alfred82santa/dirty-models/docs/dirty_models.rst

 dirty_models package
 ====================

-Main submodules to be used from dirty-models:
+Main submodules to be used from dirty-models.

 dirty_models.base module
 ------------------------